DigitalGrinnell/ISLE-Documentation/DG-2nd-Migration.md

 | https://dgdocker1.grinnell.edu:8081/fedoragsearch/rest/ | *FGSearch* REST interface    |
 | https://dgdocker1.grinnell.edu:8082/solr/#/             | *Solr* admin interface      |

+## Addressing Known Issues
+I'm currently working through a list of known problems/issues.
+I'll address each one individually with its own subsection here...

-## One Critical Solr Schema Problem
+### One Critical Solr Schema Problem

 Checking logs and opening some of the admin interfaces pointed out one critical problem with *Solr*.  *Digital Grinnell* currently runs *Solr* version 4.2.1 but the `isle-solr-dg` container runs version 4.10.4, and there's at least one schema difference between the two... the newer version no longer allows use of a `maxChars` attribute in `field` specifications.

 So, I opened `/home/islandora/solr/collection1/conf/schema.xml` on the *DGDocker1* host and removed `maxChars=300` from four lines like this one:
 `<field name="dc.relation_s" type="string" maxChars="300" indexed="true" stored="true" multiValued="true"/>`.
 That produced four modified lines like this: `<field name="dc.relation_s" type="string" indexed="true" stored="true" multiValued="true"/>`.
 I subsequently killed the `isle-solr-dg` container and did a new `docker-compose up -d`, and the problem was fixed.

-## Site Performance is Very Poor
+### Site Performance is Very Poor

 https://dgdocker1.grinnell.edu is working, but it's performing very poorly with very long page-load times.
 I'm seeing a number of syslog warnings about `memcache` module not working, and I suspect that could be a big part of the problem.
 I'm going to turn `memcache` off and see what happens.